 Have you noticed your water bill going up recently?
 Are you tired of spending so much money on utilities every month?
-By continuing to use your old toilets, you could be literally flushing unnecessary water (and money!).
-By investing in new, updated toilets throughout your home, you could not only upgrade the look and feel of your bathrooms, but also cut your monthly water use significantly.
+By continuing to use your old toilets, you could be literally flushing unnecessary water (and money).
+By investing in new, updated toilets throughout your home, you can upgrade your bathrooms while cutting your monthly water use significantly.

 Should I Replace My Old Toilet?

 While your old toilets may technically do their job, they’re simply not as efficient as newer models.
 Not to mention if your old toilets start to show their age by cracking, leaking, or clogging, it’s often best to consider replacement rather than repair.
 The cost of searching for the problem and repairing it tends to be more than replacing the unit outright, especially considering the savings that accompany a new, water-efficient unit over time.

 How Do I Know When To Replace My Toilet?

 It can be tough to notice the exact moment when you should replace your toilet.
 Unlike most fixtures, toilets typically don't suddenly stop working.
 They just get less efficient and useful over time due to worn out parts.
 There are some specific signs to look out for to determine whether it’s time to change out your toilet.

 - One flush isn’t enough

 - Your toilet wobbles